 Apply for financial aid and scholarships

 UK awards financial aid and scholarships annually.
-To be considered for academic scholarships, be sure to apply for admission to UK by Dec.1 and check out ScholarshipUniverse for internal and external scholarship opportunities.
-For need-based aid or student loans, you’ll need to complete the Free Application for Federal Student Aid (FAFSA) here starting in October.
+To be considered for academic scholarships, be sure to apply for admission to UK and check out ScholarshipUniverse for internal and external scholarship opportunities.
+For need-based aid or student loans, you’ll need to complete the Free Application for Federal Student Aid (FAFSA) here which is expected to open in December 2023.
 You will also have a personal UK Financial Aid Counselor that can answer questions about your full financial aid package.

 Transfer credits to UK